-2017 Acquisition
+Fiscal 2017 Acquisition

-On October 28, 2016, the Company completed the acquisition of the wireless local area network business ("WLAN Business") from Zebra Technologies Corporation.
-Under the terms of the purchase agreement, the Company acquired customers, employees, technology and other assets as well as assumed certain contracts and other liabilities of the WLAN Business, for a net cash consideration to \$49.5 million.
+On October 28, 2016, the Company completed its acquisition of the wireless local area network business ("WLAN Business") from Zebra Technologies Corporation.
+Under the terms of the WLAN Asset Purchase Agreement, the Company acquired customers, employees, technology and other assets as well as assumed certain contracts and other liabilities of the WLAN Business, for a net cash consideration to \$49.5 million.
+The following table below summarizes the final allocation of the tangible and identifiable intangible assets acquired and liabilities assumed (in thousands):